menu

 Also of interest is that Union has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Union telecommute to their jobs.
-Overall, about 16.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Union is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Union does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Union is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Other Asian languages.